MidnattLantern/adventist-uppsala-halsa/README.md

 ```

 Colors:
+---
 All the colors used across the project are established as a variable inside index.css because the naming makes for good self-documentation.
 It is encouraged to use for instance `color: var(--color-theme-primary)` rather than `color: #3B7B88`.

+Icons:
+---
+All the SVG icons are stored inside the vector-icons directory. <br/>
+Notes about setting up and importing SVG: <br/>
+1. This is a CRA project, SVGR is built in.
+Type `import { ReactComponent as (YourIconComponentName) } from "../../assets/vector-icons/some-vector-icon.svg";` replace "YourIconComponentName" and "some-vector-icon.svg" with actual names.
+2. The directory cannot be named just "icons", that's why the directory is named "vector-icons".
+3. Unlike Vite, CRA cannot handle certain XML elements.
+It may be necessary to clean up XML imports on each SVG file manually by opening it up as text and delete the following XML attributes: `xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink" xml:space="preserve" xmlns:serif="http://www.serif.com/"`.
+4. Make sure the SVG file itself does not have any style attributes.
+Styles such as fill are established in a CSS file.

 Responsiveness